U.S. says no to French push for U.N. Mideast action | Law-Order

 U.S. says no to French push for U.N.
 Mideast action

 The U.S. mission to the United Nations said it "will not support actions that we believe undermine efforts to de-escalate" violence between Israel and Palestinian militants when asked on Wednesday about a French push for a Security Council resolution.
-France on Tuesday called for such a move and is expected to circulate a draft text to council members as early as Wednesday, diplomats said.
+France circulated a draft text to council members on Wednesday, diplomats said.

+The French draft text, seen by Reuters, demands an immediate cessation of hostilities and condemns "the indiscriminate firing of rockets against civilian areas" without laying blame.
+It urges protection of civilians and revival of the peace process between Israel and the Palestinians with the aim of creating two states.
+The Palestinians want a state in the West Bank and Gaza Strip with east Jerusalem as its capital, all territory captured by Israel in 1967.

 When asked about the French push for a resolution, a spokesperson for the U.S. mission to the United Nations on Wednesday reaffirmed its position had not changed.
 "We've been clear and consistent that we are focused on intensive diplomatic efforts underway to bring an end to the violence and that we will not support actions that we believe undermine efforts to de-escalate," the spokesperson said.

 "We think a unified and strong voice from the Security Council actually carries weight, not only in this situation, but in other situations of conflict," a spokesman for U.N.
-Secretary-General Antonio Guterres said on Wednesday.
+Secretary-General Antonio Guterres said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)